 Perhaps the unicorn is busy reading one of the helpful guides on the CMS website for parents, called things like, “Managing Feelings” designed to help you make your own arrangements with someone you’d frequently like to stab in the heart.
 Top tips include gems like this: Compromise involves a little bit of give and take on both sides.
 If you can both do this, you’re more likely to make arrangements that work for your family!

 Behind door number three, I can ask the new child maintenance service to collect the money from my ex, and pay it to me.
 This relies upon my ex providing the right information (which to be fair, he probably will), agreeing to use the service AND then being prepared to pay a 20% service charge on top of the maintenance, to the new CMS agency.
-I’ll also have to pay a 4% charge to receive the money paid for my child’s care.
+I will also have to pay a 4% charge to receive the money paid for my child’s care.